Online courses at AMBS

 Students in these courses are encouraged to share their learnings and understandings through online discussions, correspondence with the professor and student peer interactions.

-These short courses have similar titles to the Master's degree online courses; however, they are intended for people who are exploring the topics at a graduate level, but who are not interested in a full-semester course.
+Although short courses are similar to our master's degree courses, they are intended for people who are exploring the topics at a graduate level but who are not seeking course credit.